bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 ### Formatter

-[Formatter(N.formatter)](#html/naturaljs/refr/refr0301.html) is a library that formats the input data set(array [json object]) and returns the formatted data set.
+[Formatter(N.formatter)](#html/naturaljs/refr/refr0301.html) is a library that formats the input data set(json object array) and returns the formatted data set.

 ### Validator

-[Validator(N.validator)](#html/naturaljs/refr/refr0302.html) is a library that validates the input data set(array [json object]) and returns a validation result data set.
+[Validator(N.validator)](#html/naturaljs/refr/refr0302.html) is a library that validates the input data set(json object array) and returns a validation result data set.

 ### Natural-DATA Library

-[Natural-DATA Library](#html/naturaljs/refr/refr0303.html) provides methods and functions for sorting, filtering, and refining data of type array[json object].
+[Natural-DATA Library](#html/naturaljs/refr/refr0303.html) provides methods and functions for sorting, filtering, and refining data of type json object array.

 ## Natural-UI